Skip to content

 AHA PREVENT Risk Calculator

-Preferred cardiovascular risk calculator in the 2026 ACC/AHA dyslipidemia guideline.
-Incorporates eGFR, BMI, and optional HbA1c and albuminuria.
+The preferred cardiovascular risk calculator in the 2026 ACC/AHA dyslipidaemia guideline.
+Estimates 10- and 30-year risk and incorporates eGFR, BMI, and optional HbA1c and albuminuria.
 Ages 30–79.

 MESA